 This drilling is a key part of the Company's ongoing strategy to grow the Apollo Hill Mineral Resource, which was upgraded to 944,000 ounces on 28 January 20211.
-Another resource upgrade is planned for later in 2021 after considering results from the next 20,000m of drilling planned across the Apollo tenements.
+Another resource upgrade is planned for later in 2021 utilising the results from the next 10,000m of drilling planned across the Apollo tenements and the 32,000m already completed between January and May.